 Making THC diamonds is similar to making other types of cannabis products.
-Growing a high-THC strain of marijuana, such as Sour Diesel, Blue Dream, or Thin Mint Girl Scout Cookies, is the first step (pick a strain; it doesn’t matter).
+Growing a high-THC souche of marijuana, such as Sour Diesel, Blue Dream, or Thin Mint Girl Scout Cookies, is the first step (pick a strain; it doesn’t matter).

 When the cannabis plant has reached maturity, it is harvested and subjected to some sort of processing.
 The cannabinoids, terpenes, trichomes, flavonoids, and other chemical compounds in the plant are extracted from the plant material.

 Common extraction methods include:

 - Ice water

 A cannabis concentrate is the result of the extraction operation.
 You may make things like shatter, wax, oil, and tincture from the end product.

 The cannabis concentrate is then winterized to refine it even more, after which the process is repeated.
 The term “winterization” refers to cooling down a chemical substance in order to eliminate impurities.